A Reynolds-semi-robust H(div)-conforming method for unsteady incompressible power-law flows: Introduction

 Fluids with nonlinear rheologies are encountered in several fields, ranging from geosciences \cite{Isaac.Stadler.ea:15,Ahlkrona.Elfverson:21,Schubert.Turcotte.ea:01} to chemical engineering \cite{Ko.Pustejovska.ea:18} and biomechanics \cite{Lai.Kuei.ea:78,Galdi.Rannacher.ea:08}.
 The mathematical study of the corresponding system of equations is considered, e.g., in \cite{Ladyzhenskaya:69,Malek.Rajagopal:05,Ruzicka.Diening:07,Diening.Ettwein:08,Beirao-da-Veiga:09,Berselli.Ruzicka:20}.
 Several methods have also been developed for its numerical solution.
 Finite element methods for creeping flows of non-Newtonian fluids have been considered in \cite{Barrett.Liu:94,Hirn:13,Belenki.Berselli.ea:12}.
 Both finite difference and finite element methods for the full non-Newtonian Navier--Stokes equations are considered in the monograph \cite{Crochet.Davies.ea:12}; see also~\cite{Crochet.Walters:83}.
 Other contributions worth mentioning here include: \cite{Diening.Kreuzer.ea:13,Kreuzer.Suli:16} on finite element methods with implicit power-law-like rheologies; \cite{Ko.Pustejovska.ea:18,Ko.Suli:18} on generalized Newtonian fluids with space variable and concentration-dependent power-law index; \cite{Kroner.Ruzicka.ea:14} as well as the paper series~\cite{Kaltenbach.Ruzicka:23,Kaltenbach.Ruzicka:23*1,Kaltenbach.Ruzicka:23*2} concerning various types of discontinuous Galerkin approximations; \cite{Janecka.Malek.ea:19} on transient flows of non-Newtonian fluids.

 The numerical solution of the $p$-Navier--Stokes problem involves several challenges.
-The first, most obvious one, is related to the non-linear viscous term.
+The first is obviously related to the non-linearity of the viscous term.
 The discretization considered here is inspired by discontinuous Galerkin techniques; see, e.g., \cite{Burman.Ern:08,Del-Pezzo.Lombardi.ea:12,Diening.Koner.ea:14,Malkmus.Ruzicka.ea:18}.
 We also borrow ideas from the analysis of the Hybrid High-Order approximations of the $p$-Navier-Stokes considered in \cite{Botti.Castanon-Quiroz.ea:21,Castanon-Quiroz.Di-Pietro.ea:23}, based on the approach developed in \cite{Di-Pietro.Droniou:17,Di-Pietro.Droniou:17*1} for the scalar case, and from the theoretical developments for the VEM method in \cite{antonietti2024virtual}.

 A second challenge is related to robustness in the convection-dominated regime.
-It is classically known that, in this case, non-dissipative approximations of the convection term can lead to a loss of stability.
+It is classically known that, in this case, non-dissipative approximations of the convection term can lead to a loss of stability (see for instance \cite{Girault.Raviart:86,John:16,john2018finite}).
 Remedies to this problem include, but are not limited to: the streamline upwind Petrov--Galerkin method and its variants \cite{Franca.Freym:82,Brooks.Hughes:82,Tobiska.Verfurt:96,Beirao-da-Veiga.Dassi.ea:23}; the continuous interior penalty method \cite{Burman.Fernandez.ea:06,Burman.Fernandez:07}; grad-div stabilizations \cite{Olshanskii.Lube.ea:09,De-Frutos.Garcia-Archilla.ea:19}.
 A scheme is referred to as \emph{Reynolds quasi-robust} if, assuming sufficient regularity on the solution, it admits velocity error estimates that do not depend on inverse powers of the viscosity coefficient.
+See \cite{volker2021} for a survey on Reynolds quasi-robust finite element methods for the classical incompressible Navier–Stokes equations.